-Or they may want the sound of the piece to contrast with other pieces in a suite or collection.
+Or they may want the sound of pieces to contrast with each other in a suite or collection.

-Some pieces create unique sounds by capoing only some of the strings, or altering the capo in some way .
+Some pieces create unique sounds by capoing only some of the strings or altering the capo in some way .
 Some composers take this idea one step further by combining alternate tunings with a guitar capo.

 Use #4: Spice Up Your Practice

-Many guitarists enjoy using a capo in practice.
-They do this to vary the sound of technical exercises, chord practice or familiar pieces.
+Many classical guitarists enjoy playing with a capo during practice.
+They do this to vary the sound of technical exercises, chord voicings, or familiar pieces.

-This can add some variation and novelty to their practice, and encourage them to practice more.
+This can add some variation and novelty to their guitar playing, and encourage them to practice more.
 In other words, it’s just for fun.

 A warning: If you use a capo in practice, be sure to vary the positions.
-This way, you don’t become accustomed to it one way, and feel awkward in others (or worse, when not using it).
+This way, you don’t become accustomed to it one way, and feel awkward in others (or worse, when playing without a capo).

 Use #5: Shrink Your Guitar